sensepost/notruler/README.md

 # Introduction

 NotRuler is the opposite of [Ruler].
-The tool aims to make life a little easier for Exchange Admins by allowing for the detection of both client-side rules, VBScript enabled forms and custom homepages.
+The tool aims to make life a little easier for Exchange Admins by allowing for the detection of both client-side rules and VBScript enabled forms.
 At a miminum this should allow for the detection of all attacks created through [Ruler].

 NotRuler allows you to interact with Exchange servers remotely, through either the MAPI/HTTP or RPC/HTTP protocol.